rafaelfgs/pcl_rgb_mina_veloso/README.md

 # pcl_rgb_mina_veloso

-Repository with the necessary files to generate a colored (RGB) PointCloud from bags recorded in Mina du Veloso with EspeleoRobô.
+Repository with the necessary files to generate a colored PointCloud from bags recorded in Mina du Veloso with EspeleoRobô.

 The recorded bags are located in the Google Drive account of EspeleoRobô.